TomosRich/PLIF-Processing/paper.md

 ![A diagram of a PLIf experimental setup. \label{diagramexpl}](PLIF_diagram.png)

-The barrier to entry to use PLIF techniques is very high and consists of both the highly specialised equipment necessary, and also the processing software and expertise to interpret results.
-The release of this software package as open source coding tools will hopefully reduce one of these barriers within the academic community.
+In order to carry out a PLIF investigation it is necessary to have a large amount of specialised equipment, see \autoref{diagramexpl}, and also to have a complex post processing code along with the expertise to use it.
+The release of this software package as an open source coding tool will hopefully reduce one of these barriers within the academic community.
 It is possible to run a PLIF investigation without all of the tools recommended to reduce uncertainty.
 For example a laser energy monitor can be disregarded; uncertainty will rise but PLIF is still possible, the same is true of a specialised PLIF camera with a high pixel depth.
 PLIF can be carried out in air but is far easier in water, and having a water tunnel or flume is less common than having a wind tunnel in aerospace labs, so this provides another barrier to entry.
-Nevertheless, for groups that have the tools to carry out particle image velocimetry in a water facility, the only piece of equipment that is 100% vital to carry out PLIF is a high pass camera filter to block the direct laser light from the camera lens.
+The high pass filter shown in \autoref{diagramexpl} is necessary in order to eliminate the camera's ability to directly measure the laser light, without taking this step the assumptions PLIF is based on are not valid.

 # Package Overview